Patient education: Endometrial cancer diagnosis and staging (Beyond the Basics)

 The most common sign of endometrial cancer is abnormal vaginal bleeding.

-- In a woman who is still having menstrual periods, abnormal bleeding is defined as bleeding between menstrual periods or heavy menstrual bleeding.
-(See "Patient information: Abnormal uterine bleeding (Beyond the Basics)".)
+●In a woman who is still having menstrual periods, abnormal bleeding is defined as bleeding between menstrual periods or heavy menstrual bleeding.
+(See "Patient education: Abnormal uterine bleeding (Beyond the Basics)".)

 Women who take postmenopausal hormone therapy often have some vaginal bleeding in the first few months of treatment.
 However, if you are taking postmenopausal hormone therapy and you have bleeding, you should check with your doctor or nurse.